 What is Quetiapine (Seroquel®)?

 Quetiapine, commonly known as Seroquel®, is an atypical antipsychotic medication primarily used to treat schizophrenia and bipolar disorder.
 It works by regulating the levels of dopamine and serotonin, two chemicals in the brain that regulate mood, behavior, and thought processes.
-Quetiapine is also sometimes used to treat depression, anxiety disorders, and some sleep disorders.
+While it is primarily used to treat depression and anxiety disorders, Seroquel for sleep has been explored for treating sleep disorders.

 What are Quetiapine's Side Effects?